ogghostjelly/shtml/README.md

 HTML at Compile-time

 > [!NOTE]
-> This project is still in active (albeit slow) development, so expect breaking changes.
+> This project is still in active (albeit slow) development so expect breaking changes.
+> The documentation isn't great either but it's something I'll be working on.
+> In the meantime feel free to contribute!

 A lisp-like HTML templating language built off of [mal](https://github.com/kanaka/mal).
 This is not suited for major production settings.